Eco Birthday Party

 *TIP* Add a small amount at a time and keep checking the colour in a white bowl or plate.
 There is a thin line between blue and green.
 If you add too much bicarbonate of soda then it may turn green.
 You may need less or more than 1/4 a teaspoon depending on how much liquid you have.
 So add small amounts at a time, mix and test.

 For the red colouring

-Then strain and squeeze out the red liquid with a cheese cloth or muslin.
+Then strain and squeeze out the red liquid with a cheesecloth or muslin.
 I have a new kitchen gadget, which I find quicker and easier to clean.
-It’s called a Chufamix which I use to make homemade plant milks but is also good for this purpose too.
+It's called a Chufamix which I use to make homemade plant milk but is also good for this purpose too.